Galileo88/Galileos-Planet-Pack/README.md

 * Scatterer does not show in main menu.
 Again, normal.
 Nothing is broken.

 * Sometimes KSC will appear flooded.
 This is normal and also because of Scatterer.
-Nothing is boken.
+Nothing is broken.

 * Running game in dx11 causes terrain textures to be pinstriped.

 * Orbit lines jump around when zoomed out to outer planets in map view and tracking station.
-Its stock bug made more noticeable by Kopernicus
+It's stock bug made more noticeable by Kopernicus

 * Kerbal Konstructs/KSC++ do not scale with Sigma Dimensions.
 Statics spread apart.
 A fix is coming.